|

 What is Infrared?

-- A short technical excursion 'Visible light' is the small part of the very wide electro-magnetic spectrum - and as the words suggest, it's the part that human vision is able to detect.
+- A short technical excursion 'Visible light' is the small part of the very wide electromagnetic spectrum - and as the words suggest, it's the part that human vision is able to detect.
 'Visible light' is then further broken down into the spectrum of colours that we can readily identify, from red, through orange and yellow, to green and so through blue, indigo and violet.
-Red is at the low-frequency end with corresponding longer wavelengths of light and blue is at the high-frequency end with shorter wavelengths. infrared falls in the low-frequency section just beyond visible red.
-The wavelengths are measured in nanometres and for IR photography we're looking at something in the region of 700 nm and longer.
+Red is at the low-frequency end with corresponding longer wavelengths of light, and blue is at the high-frequency end with shorter wavelengths.
+Infrared falls in the low-frequency section just beyond visible red.
+The wavelengths are measured in nanometres and for IR photography we're looking at something in the region of 700nm and longer.
 The diagram of the Electromagnetic Spectrum below gives an indication of how small an area 'visible light' represents and the position of infrared. |

 When